plausible/docs/docs/proxy/guides/netlify.md

 Choose a generic or irrelevant name for the subdirectory.
 If you choose something like `analytics` or `plausible`, it might get blocked in the future.

-Using our [script extensions](script-extensions.md) such as hash-based routing, page exclusions or outbound link click tracking?
-Edit your `_redirects` and change the name from `script.js` to the script you want to use: `script.hash.js`, `script.exclusions.js` or `script.outbound-links.js`.
+Using our [script extensions](script-extensions.md) such as hash-based routing, revenue or outbound link click tracking?
+Edit your `_redirects` and change the name from `script.js` to the script you want to use: `script.hash.js`, `script.revenue.js` or `script.outbound-links.js`.
 Want to use more than one extension?
-You can chain them like this: `script.hash.exclusions.outbound-links.js`.
+You can chain them like this: `script.hash.revenue.outbound-links.js`.

 ## Step 2: Adjust your deployed script